theintern/intern/docs/configuration.md

 **Default**: `[]`

 This property specifies an array of file paths or globs that should be included in coverage reports.
 Coverage data will automatically be gathered for all files loaded by Intern tests.
 Setting `coverageSources` will let Intern report on application files, even ones that weren’t loaded for tests.
 This allows a test writer to see which files _haven’t_ been tested, as well as coverage on files that were tested.

+Note that this property is only used for reporting, and does not affect which files are instrumented for code coverage.
+For the latter use case, see [excludeInstrumentation](#excludeinstrumentation).

 ### `environments`